What is Cybersecurity?

 Man-in-the-Middle Attack

-A man-in-the-Middle Attack occurs when someone intercepts communications between two parties.
+A man-in-the-middle Attack occurs when someone intercepts communications between two parties.
 In this case, the attacker impersonates one party while communicating with another.
 The attacker then uses the intercepted communication to gain unauthorized access to the target’s private information.

 SQL Injection